harendra-kumar/package-metadata/uniform.rst

 The desire is to encourage:

-* all existing tools to adopt the same format
+* all existing package metadata consumers to adopt the same format
 * any new tools should reuse and extend the existing format rather than using their own

 Existing tools and formats